robworth/patientview/patientview-parent/patientview-api/README.md

 ---------------------------------------

 ###4.
 Authorisation###
-All requests need to have the following: - ROLE_API_USER
+All requests need to have the following: ROLE_RENAL_PATIENT or ROLE_IBD_PATIENT